Defining Accessible Technology

 The Michigan Tech community is collectively responsible for assuring the technologies we choose, use, and create are fully accessible.
 This includes any faculty, staff, and students who purchase technology or create content.

-Our effort is guided by our accessible technology coordinator and assisted by Institutional Equity, Information Technology, and University Marketing and Communications—as well as the accessible technology working group.
+Our effort is guided by our Accessible Technology Working Group (ATWG) and assisted by Equal Opportunity Compliance, Information Technology, and University Marketing and Communications.

 3